 Worldwide, the use of toxaphene is severely restricted or banned in many countries.
-Toxaphene is one of the persistent organic pollutant (POPs) listed in the Stockholm Convention-which aims to eliminate or restrict the production and use of POPs.
+Toxaphene is one of the persistent organic pollutant (POPs) listed in the Stockholm Convention-which aims to eliminate or restrict the production and useof POPs.
 The Australian government ratified the convention in 2004.
-Skretting Australia feeds have consistently met Australian limits for toxaphene since testing began in 2015.

 DDT is highly insoluble in water, lipophilic and persistent in the environment.
 Because of the lipophillic properties and persistence in the environment, DDT and related compounds are bio-accumulating and biomagnified along the food chain.

 In Australia, registrations of all DDT products had been cancelled by the late 1990's (the majority of products had not been used since the mid-1980's).